 Recently, power management techniques for mobile devices have received increasing research attention.
-The proposed techniques either use dynamic voltage and frequency scaling (DVFS) [3, 16, 17, 19, 26, 27] or application/middleware-based adaptation [8, 9, 21, 22] for energy savings.
+The proposed techniques either use dynamic voltage and frequency scaling (DVFS) [3, 18, 19, 22, 25, 31, 32] or application/middleware-based adaptation [10, 11, 24, 26] for energy savings.
 DVFS approaches extract energy savings by varying the processor speed; the techniques do not affect the amount of processing performed by the application-the processing is merely spread over longer time periods by lowering CPU speeds.
 In contrast, middleware-based adaptation approaches vary quality or data fidelity and thus, the amount of processing performed by the application to extract energy savings.
 We review related work in both categories.

-Application or middleware-based adaptation techniques trade the computational overhead for application quality; energy savings are extracted by reducing video quality [21, 22], document quality [8] or data fidelity [9], and thus, the processing overheads.
-Proxy-based adaptation for reducing video quality has been explored in [21, 22].
-Puppeteer adapts document quality (i.e. picture resolution, color depth) for energy savings of office applications [4, 8].
-The impact of adapting the data fidelity on energy savings of several applications has also been demonstrated in Odyssey [9].
+Application or middleware-based adaptation techniques trade the computational overhead for application quality; energy savings are extracted by reducing video quality [24, 26], document quality [10] or data fidelity [11], and thus, the processing overheads.
+Proxy-based adaptation for reducing streaming video quality has been explored in [24, 26].
+Puppeteer adapts document quality (i.e. picture resolution, color depth, animation) for energy savings of office applications [4, 10].
+The impact of adapting the data fidelity on energy savings of several applications has also been demonstrated in the Odyssey system [11, 21].

-In contrast, DVFS techniques do not reduce the amount of processing overhead imposed by an application; instead they vary the CPU speed to match the CPU load and extract energy savings [3, 16, 17, 19, 26, 27].
+In contrast, DVFS techniques do not reduce the amount of processing overhead imposed by an application; instead they vary the CPU speed to match the CPU load and extract energy savings [3, 18, 19, 22, 25, 31, 32].
 DVFS techniques fall into four categories: hardware-based, OS-based, cooperative application-OS-based, and application-directed methods.
-Hardware-based approaches such as LongRun [7] measure system utilization in hardware and choose a system-wide speed setting based on the current utilization.
-An online hardware approach for voltage and frequency control in multiple clock domain microprocessors has been proposed in [25].
-OSbased approaches determine a system-wide CPU setting based on the processor demands of the currently active tasks [6, 14, 15, 20].
+Hardware-based approaches such as Longrun [9] measure system utilization in hardware and choose a system-wide speed setting based on the current utilization.
+An online hardware approach for voltage and frequency control in multiple clock domain microprocessors has been proposed in [29].
+OS-based approaches determine a system-wide CPU setting based on the processor demands of the currently active tasks [7, 8, 16, 17, 23].
 In this approach, individual applications do not have any direct control over the CPU power settings.
 A single system-wide CPU setting is determined, typically based on the needs of the most resource-hungry application, even when a mix of applications is executing on the processor.
-Furthermore, the OS needs to infer the processing needs of applications and can incur measurement errors.
+Furthermore, the operating system needs to infer the processing needs of the applications using online measurements and can incur estimation errors.

 In cooperative application-OS approaches, the application provides some domain-specific information to the kernel.
 The OS kernel and the CPU scheduler use this information for CPU speed setting and/or scheduling.
-GRACE-OS [26, 27] proposes such a cooperative application/OS approach for periodic multimedia applications.
+The GRACE-OS project [31, 32] proposes a cooperative application/OS approach to save energy for periodic multimedia applications.
 It uses probability distributions of CPU usage of periodic applications and knowledge of application periods (which is supplied by the application) for choosing CPU speeds.
-Aperiodic or non-realtime applications are currently not handled by the approach.
+Aperiodic or non-real-time applications are currently not handled by the approach.